The Pioneering Producers

 Gala Gordon & Isabella MacPherson

-Actor Gala and producer Isabella have together created a non-profit theatre company and join us as Belmond Good Living Experience Makers.
+Actor Gala and producer Isabella have together created a production company championing rising stars; actors, writers and directors with a particular interest in female voices and join us as Belmond Good Living Experience Makers.
 They believe that the key to a life well lived is creativity.
 Get to know Belmond’s Pioneering Producers.

-Gala and Isabella are co-founders of Platform Presents, a non-profit theatre company which gives a platform to rising star talent.
+Gala and Isabella are co-founders of Platform Presents, a production company which gives a platform to rising star talent with a particular interest in female voices.
 They are passionate in the belief that poetry and theatre can open your mind and calm your senses.

 Isabella started her career at M&C Saatchi before becoming a publisher.
 From here she became the Editor-in-Chief of ArtReview Magazine.
 Since 2003, Isabella worked with companies she co-founded to produce critically lauded rising star talent programmes.
 These sit alongside her art exhibitions & programmes, fashion programmes, artist in residence programmes, short films and theatrical productions.
 Isabella is a strategic advisor to the BFC Fashion Trust, the British Film Institute, and a Trustee of The Bush Theatre.

-First introduced at a film premiere, Gala and Isabella immediately hit it off.
+First introduced at a film premiere, Gala and Isabella immediately hit it off, discovering their shared passion for theatre, television and film.
 They wanted to develop ideas, with a particular interest in female voices.
-Platform Presents was born.
+In that moment Platform Presents was born.

 The company aims to give actors, writers and directors the opportunity to meet, perform, learn and network with each other.
 There is a key focus on exceptional writing.
-They are known for producing star-studded poetry galas & literary events.
+They are known for producing star-studded poetry galas in a aid of their Platform Presents Playwright’s Prize, the premiere of Mary Laws’s 'Blueberry Toast' at Soho Theatre, play readings and short films.

-As Belmond Good Living Experience Makers, Gala and Isabella will curate an anthology of poems inspired by Belmond’s heritage of iconic trains.
+As Belmond Good Living Experience Makers, Gala and Isabella will curate an anthology of poems inspired by Belmond’s heritage of iconic trains and properties.
 They will also host a special poetry workshop at Belmond Grand Hotel Timeo, Sicily in 2020.
 It will take place on the hotel’s literary terrace, where DH Lawrence wrote the novel ‘Lady Chatterley’s Lover’.

 What does Good Living mean to you?